akkinenirajesh/ppms/README.md

 Every attendent can have check in, check out functionality.
 Events can be classified into various categories.
 Events can have Photos, Videos and minute by minute text updates.(consolidated into minutes)

+## Contributing
+If you are interested in contributing to this software, please feel free to do so.
+Please send a pull request.
+If you want to learn Ecgine Syntax then contact info@vimukti.com and we will provide a short training on the Ecgine Platform.